Nonconvex and Nonsmooth Sparse Optimization via Adaptively Iterative Reweighted Methods: Introduction

-In this paper, we consider a unified formulation of the convex-set constrained nonconvex and nonsmooth sparse optimization problems.
-A general algorithmic framework of \emph{Adaptively Iterative Reweighted (AIR)} algorithm is presented for solving the nonconvex and nonsmooth problems.
-We then derive the first-order condition to characterize the optimal solutions and analyze global convergence of the proposed AIR algorithm to the first-order optimal solutions.
-The most related research work mainly includes the iteratively reweighted algorithms proposed by \cite{EPS} for solving generally constrained convex problems, the reweighted methods by \cite{lu2014iterative, lu2017ell} for solving unconstrained $\ell_p$ regularization problems, and the algorithmic framework proposed in \cite{ochs2015iteratively} for solving the unconstrained nonsmooth and nonconvex optimization problems.
-However, we emphasize again that our focus is dealing with cases with general nonconvex and nonsmooth sparsity-inducing terms and general convex-set constraints---a stark contrast to the situations considered by most existing methods.
+In this paper, we consider a unified formulation of the convex set constrained nonconvex and nonsmooth sparse optimization problems.
+A general algorithmic framework of Adaptively Iterative Reweighted (AIR) algorithm is presented for solving these problems.
+We derive the first-order condition to characterize the optimal solutions and analyze global convergence of the proposed method to the first-order optimal solutions.
+The most related research work mainly includes the iteratively reweighted algorithms proposed by~\cite{EPS} for solving general constrained convex problems, the reweighted methods by~\cite{lu2014iterative,lu2017ell} for solving unconstrained $\ell_p$ regularization problems, and the algorithmic framework proposed in~\cite{ochs2015iteratively} for solving the unconstrained nonsmooth and nonconvex optimization problems.
+However, we emphasize again that our focus is on dealing with cases with general nonconvex and nonsmooth sparsity-inducing terms and general convex set constraints---a stark contrast to the situations considered by most existing methods.

-The major contributions of this paper are summarized as follows:
+The contributions of this paper can be summarized as follows.

 \begin{itemize}